EwanDouglas/EwanDouglas/README.md

 ## Overview

 Welcome to my repository!
 My name is Ewan, a recent graduate in Computer Information Systems (CIS) with a passion for cybersecurity.
-This repository serves as a portfolio to showcase my skills, projects, and achievements in the field of cybersecurity and information systems.
+This repository serves as a portfolio to showcase my skills, projects, and achievements in the field of cybersecurity and information technology.

 ## Qualifications